gvwilson/thirdbit/_posts/2021/2021-02-20-asteroids-and-dinosaurs.md

 That long-ago project didn't ship, but bits and pieces of what we built cropped up later in other things that members of our team were reassigned to.

 And without that great big *wham!* 65 million years ago, my distant ancestors wouldn't have had a bunch of empty ecological niches to expand into.
 Having a cubic kilometer of rock make a crater in your world is always going to be a bit of a shock, but after the dust settles, it's better to think about how much there was and what came after than about how unexpectedly it all ended.

+> Jan 2023:
+>
+> I wrote this shortly after being canned by RStudio for reasons that were never clear
+> (at least not to me).
+> I said I was less outraged than I had been the first time an asteroid hit me,
+> but in retrospect it hurt more than I let myself realize—particularly
+> as I watched the company ditch the instructor training program I'd built
+> without telling people who'd paid and worked hard to get certified that they were doing so.
+> Today,
+> as big tech companies lay off thousands of people despite multi-billion dollar profits,
+> I find it harder to shrug my shoulders and move on.
+> An asteroid is a random cosmic event;
+> a layoff is a decision made by people that hurts other people.
+> Pretending that the latter is like the former is just a way to exonerate the powerful,
+> and I think we do that too easily and too often.
+>
+> "There isn't a way things should be.
+There's just what happens, and what we do." – Terry Pratchett